makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

     a voluminous and broadened set of audio segments (Kotov+ 2022)
 * diarized using NVIDIA NeMo and transcribed with whisper-large-v2.

 ## Psychological Assessments.
-For each dataset, psychological measures were
+For each dataset, psychological measures

 * WTC, each subject completed the self-reported PTSD CheckList (PCL), yielding scores for four specific subscales: Re-experiencing (REX), Avoidance (AVO), Negative Alterations in Mood (NAM), Hyperarousal (HYP).
-* HiTOP, trained interviewers provided ratings for the following six psychopathology scales: Internalizing (INT), Disinhibition (DIS), Antagonism (ANT), Somatoform (SOM), Thought-Disorder (THD), and Detachment (DET), (Kotov+ 2022, 2024).
+* HiTOP, trained interviewers provided ratings for 6 psychopathology scales:
+  Internalizing (INT), Disinhibition (DIS), Antagonism (ANT), Somatoform (SOM), Thought-Disorder (THD), and Detachment (DET), (Kotov+ 2022, 2024).
-* Three random audio segments containing more than 5 uttered words from each user were sampled from each dataset and were annotated by two individuals with a background in psychology using the affective circumplex scale (Figure 8).
+* 3 random audio segments containing > 5 words from each user were
+  sampled from each dataset and were
+  * annotated by two individuals with a background in psychology using the
+  * affective circumplex scale (Figure 8).
-  This resulted in 300 audio segments, equally split between the two datasets.
+  * This resulted in 300 audio segments, equally split between the two datasets.

 ## Self-Supervised PsychEmb

 * For each audio/text pair in our datasets, we extract theoretically derived psychological features using PsychEmb
-* PsychEmb: pre-trained lexica (V Ganesan+ 2022), which we
+* PsychEmb: pre-trained lexica (V Ganesan+ 2022)
   * broadly covers three domains of psychological constructs measured at different temporal granularity:
   * states, which reflect the emotional condition of the person